 A fat transfer, also known as fat grafting, is a surgical procedure in which fat is transferred from one area of the body to another.
 The fat is first removed from another area of the body through liposuction.
 The fat is processed and then reinjected into the desired area.
 The hips, face, buttocks, breasts, hands, and feet are common areas of fat grafting.
 A Brazilian butt lift is a common procedure, where fat is taken from the stomach, thighs, or back, and is then transferred to the butt.

-What is fat transfer to the face?
 With normal aging, there is fat loss in the face.
 This can be replaced with one’s own fat or fillers such as hyaluronic acids or similar products.
 Fat is often used when replacement is needed in multiple areas of the face.
 The volume replacement helps give a more youthful appearance.
-Fat transfer to the face is often used in conjunction with a face lift or by itself.
-As with fat transfer in other areas of the body, it is important to follow post-operative instructions for optimal fat survival.
+This procedure is often used in conjunction with a face lift or by itself.

 Someone is an ideal candidate for fat transfer if: